Will I find happiness in Spain?

 In the blink of an eye, I found myself again in places I didn’t like, spending my weeks worrying about work that didn’t fulfill me, and watching the events I was interested in pass me by.
 By Christmas Break I wasn’t even sure if I was enjoying my time abroad.

-New Year’s brought revelations as I read through my old journals stashed at my mom’s house.
-One evening a pattern made itself clear to me: I had been lamenting about the same thing for a long time.
-The pages were filled with years’ worth of confessions about following others and putting everyone but myself first.
+New Year’s filled me with revelation as I read through my old journals.
+One evening a pattern made itself clear: I had been talking about the same thing for a long time.
+The pages were filled with years of confessions about following others and not putting myself first.

 How Did Things Turn Out?

 Since then, the way I spend my time has been very different.
-One of the best parts has been learning that going out, exploring, and even eating by myself is a lot more fun than simply going with the flow.
+One of the best parts has been learning that going out, exploring, and even eating by myself is a lot more fun than simply going along with the crowd.

 And the result?
-As spring turned to summer, I noticed I was more enthusiastic about life in Barcelona, more present in each moment, and I had begun to trust myself – far more than I ever had.
+As spring turned to summer, I was more enthusiastic about life in Barcelona, more present in each moment, and I had begun to trust myself more than I ever had!

-The best thing I know to recommend is taking a look at the big picture in your life.
+The best thing is to take a look at the big picture of your life.
 Ask yourself these questions and write your thoughts down:

-By answering each one, you will start to recognize the thoughts and habits that create the highs and lows of your life.
+By answering each one, you will start to recognize the habits and thoughts that create the highs and lows of your life.
 And once you know, you can easily decide which ones to continue, and which ones to replace!

 Do I Have to Become a New Version of Me Before I Start Living the Life I Want?